mesropaghumyan/radius-test-database/README.md

-# Mise en place d'une base de données MySQL RADIUS de test
+# Setting up a MySQL RADIUS test database
 > Docker containerization of a MySQL RADIUS database for test purposes

 ## Installation